 The Earth Science Teacher

-The Earth Science Teacher is the member journal of GEOetc.
-It comes out a few times a year and contains background information, teaching resources, links to member resources, and more.
+The Earth Science Teacher was the member journal of GEOetc.
+It was published a few times a year and contained background information, teaching resources, links to member resources, and more.

 TESTeacher 3.3 - Rock Relationships